Haunted Kansas title

 2. Ellis Railroad Museum, Ellis

-Earl Perkins, 42, had been working in Russell but became ill.
+Perkins, 42, had been working in Russell but became ill.
 He asked Ellis police for shelter on Sunday, June 16, 1957.
 However, state law required that the city house Perkins in jail.
-His cell was in Memorial Hall’s basement, now home to the museum.
+His jail cell was in Memorial Hall’s basement, now home to the museum.
 That night, eight feet of water crashed into his cell and drowned him.

 The officers who held the cell key were trapped and could not rescue Perkins.
 Other rescuers could do nothing.
 His only relative, a sister in Iowa, refused to accept his body.

 Denied his rest in Iowa, Perkins haunts Kansas.
 His cell is not open to the public.
-However, staff and visitors hear strange noises from the basement or watch a ghostly figure move past the windows or on the grounds.
+However, staff members and visitors hear strange noises from the basement or watch a ghostly figure move past the windows or on the grounds.

 St. Jacobs Well, haunted Kansas